Adult Oral Health Survey 2023

 Why you’re so important to us

-We have chosen your address at random from a public list of all addresses in England, kept by the Post Office.
-This is to make sure that the survey represents the whole country, and we get a true picture of everyone’s views and travel habits.
+We have chosen your address at random from AddressBase which is a database containing Royal Mail residential addresses.
+This is to make sure that the survey represents the whole country, and we get a true picture of everyone’s views.
 Your address can’t be replaced by another one.

 At each address, we will invite up to two adults (aged 16 years or older) to take part in the survey.

 We want to hear from everyone

 It’s important that our research represents everyone living in England.
 It doesn’t matter what kind of dental health care service you use, how often you visit a dentist, how many teeth you have or the condition of your teeth – it is important that we interview a wide range of people to fully understand oral health in England.